igocreate/igo/docs/README.md

 - the init file for Mocha,
 - ...etc.

-After several months and more projects using the same configuration and the same technical stack, well, it appeared clearly that this configuration had to particular value, and should not to be duplicated over and over.
+After several months and more projects using the same configuration and the same technical stack, well, it appeared clearly that this configuration had no added value, and should not to be duplicated over and over.

-That's how Igo was born.
-Now let's get into the docs.
+That's how Igo.js was born.

 ## MVC
 The MVC part of Igo is based on: